-NOTE: The following is a technical note on the use of thermal mass flow meters in nitrogen blanketing.
+NOTE: The following is a technical note on using thermal mass flow meters in nitrogen blanketing.
 Sage Metering is the manufacturer of the Sage mass flow meter and does not produce entire blanketing systems.

-Tank blanketing, nitrogen blanketing, or tank padding is a process of introducing an inert gas, such as nitrogen (the most cost-effective), to a storage tank to counter the effects of oxygen on the storage material which is usually a liquid.
-When purging a container with inert or inactive gas, the storage vessel material does not come in contact with the oxygen.
+Tank blanketing, nitrogen blanketing, or tank padding is a process of introducing an inert gas, such as nitrogen (the most cost-effective), to a storage tank to counter the effects of oxygen on the storage material, which is usually a liquid.
+When purging a container with inert or inactive gas, the storage vessel material does not contact the oxygen.
 For this reason, the life of the product is prolonged, and potentially explosive conditions are mitigated.

 Refineries, pharmaceutical companies, the petrochemical industry use tank blanketing to prevent contact with oxygen and as a way to avoid potentially hazardous conditions.
-The blanketing process controls the atmosphere above a combustible or flammable liquid, and this reduces the ignition potential.
+The blanketing process controls the atmosphere above a combustible or flammable liquid, reducing the ignition potential.
 Manufacturers use the method for storage of adhesives, chemicals, fuels, pharmaceuticals, photographic chemicals, inks, and soaps.

 Industries that use Blanketing